Hey! I’m Emi, welcome to my site.

 JMB VL-3 Evolution Taking of from Rimini

-I’ve acuired a bit of a nerdy pandemic project: I’m playing Microsoft Flight Simulator 2020 trying to make it from Berlin Tegel to Singapore in a very small plane.
+I’ve acquired a bit of a nerdy pandemic project: I’m playing Microsoft Flight Simulator 2020 trying to make it from Berlin Tegel to Singapore in a very small plane.

 This started out in November (right before the actual Tegel airport closed down) after getting a bit of inspiration from a colleague.
 At the time of writing this I have flown 8 short legs and made it to Rimini.
 I have put together a small site where you can track my progress, you can find it over here.